-Actions to encourage public housing residents to become more involved in management, and participate in homeownership, are performed by Oregon's Public Housing Authorities, and supported through the Oregon's Individual Development Account (IDA) program.
+Actions to encourage public housing residents to become more involved in management, and participate in homeownership, are primarily performed by Oregon's Public Housing Authorities.
+However, Oregon's Individual Development Account (IDA) program is available to residents of public housing and provides state sponsored financial incentives to achieve self-sufficiency goals including homeownership.